 In the Canary Islands, you’ll find quiet corners of Lanzarote and Tenerife though if you really want to leave the crowds behind, try the island of La Palma or La Gomera which is reached by ferry crossing from Tenerife, or tiny La Graciosa just north of Lanzarote.

 See more holidays ideas in Spain.

 Elsewhere in Europe, see my guides to holiday destinations in Italy, Greece and Turkey.
-Other places to consider include Malta and Gozo, or the untamed wilderness of Norway and Iceland.
-Another option is a cruise on a traditional gulet.
+Other places to consider include Malta and Gozo, or the untamed wilderness of Iceland.
+Another option is a cruise on a traditional gulet in Turkey.